 Working with content marketing requires guts and insights.
 Insights about your brand and the recipient’s needs, but also courage to look after the brand’s uniqueness and value.

-Simply put, you keep the hair colour you’re most comfortable with, despite what your recipients might think about it.
+Simply put, you keep the hair colour you’re most comfortable with, despite what your recipients might think.